hyvor/hyvor-internal/README.md

 - `FakeProvider::databaseAdd($user)` - adds a user to the database.
 - `FakeProvider::databaseClear()` - clears the database.
 This should be called after each test case (tearDown).

-When a database is set, the `FakeProvider` will return the user data from the database only.
+When a database is set, the `FakeProvider` will return the user data from that database only.
 This is useful for testing the following scenarios:

-- When a user is not found (without the database, the Fake provider will ALWAYS return dummy data)
+- When a user is not found (set an empty database).
 - When a user's specific details are needed (e.g. name, email, etc.) as in the above example.

 In most other cases, you should be able to use the Fake provider without setting a database.
 Because it automatically generates dummy data for all users, you do not need to seed a database before each test case.
 However, note that user's data will be different for each test case.